 Make the button prominent by keeping it in the navigation bar of your website and easy to find on any additional pages your customer visits.

-Customers want the ability to select and pay for their order as quickly and easy as possible, so by adding this button, you prevent customers navigating away from your website to search for another method to place their order.
+Customers want the ability to select and pay for their order as quickly and easily as possible, so by adding this button, you prevent customers from navigating away from your website to search for another method to place their order.

-Implementation of an “Order Now” button is easy and TouchBistro customers are provided with snippets of code that can be integrated directly into the navigation bar of your website.
+Implementation of an “Order Now” button is easy and TouchBistro Online Ordering customers are provided with snippets of code that can be integrated directly into the navigation bar of your website.

 Part of making the experience seamless for your customers is to make online ordering a consistent option across all the platforms you are on.
 When you add direct online ordering to your website, make sure to update your Instagram, Facebook, and other social profiles with the appropriate link so that your customers have a higher chance of ordering with you.